 Eating disorders are on a continuum of severity from mild to sometimes fatal illnesses.
 Regardless of the medical severity, eating disorders create misery, self-doubt, depression, anxiety, obsessions and a distorted body image that impacts identity and self-esteem.
 An eating disorder can absorb your thoughts, making it difficult to concentrate at school or work or enjoy your relationships or your life.
 At Spencer Psychology, we understand the impact this can have, and we have treatment to help.

-Telehealth Eating Disorder Therapy
+Online Eating Disorder Therapy

 Our Eating Disorders Therapist